How to stay safe online (internet safety tips)

 Almost everyone uses the Internet now, but not everyone knows about the dangers of using the Internet.

-From computer viruses to hackers to scammers to stalkers, you name it, they can all be found on the Internet.
+From computer viruses to hackers to scammers to stalkers, you can find it all on the Internet.

-That's why it's important to educate yourself and your family about how to stay safe online.
+That's why you should educate yourself and your family about how to stay safe online.

 Tips for staying safe online